What is Ringette?

 Required equipment for Ringette is as follows:

-• **CRRA Plays in the NCRRL. **Mouth guards are recommeded for all levels of play within the NCRRL**
+**CRRA Plays in the NCRRL. **Mouth guards are recommended for all levels of play within the NCRRL**

 How much does it cost to register?